 With numerous dentists calling for a “Medicare style” system to make dental care more affordable, it reminded me of the time I travelled overseas to get the work done I couldn’t afford here.

-In July of last year, the ABC told the story of a dentist that travels to the far reaches of this country to treat those who are unable to secure regular dental services, be it cost or availability.
+In July 2019, the ABC told the story of a dentist that travels to the far reaches of this country to treat those who are unable to secure regular dental services, be it cost or availability.

 The dentist in question, Dr Jalal Khan, took the opportunity to push for his expertise to be covered by an umbrella system similar to Medicare, stating “…there is definitely a need for there to be a universal dental scheme that is delivered by federal government,” he said.